kdeldycke/vat-rates/README.md

 Online Services VAT Rate Database
 =================================

-Some countries requires businesses to apply, for any electronic consumer sales (B2C), a [value-added tax (VAT)](https://en.wikipedia.org/wiki/Value-added_tax) on all purchased online services (cloud, SaaS, ...) made by their citizen.
+Some countries requires businesses to apply, for any onnline/electronic/digital/cloud consumer sales (B2C), a [value-added tax (VAT)](https://en.wikipedia.org/wiki/Value-added_tax) on all purchased online services (cloud, SaaS, ...) made by their citizen.
 Which impose all foreign companies to track the